adwithmukherjee/confab-ws/README.md

 ### To deploy internally:

-`git push staging main` (visible at https://confab-internal.herokuapp.com/)
+`git push staging main` OR `git push origin main` (visible at https://confab-internal.herokuapp.com/)

+Pushing to `main` automatically deploys to internal branch.

 ### To deploy to production: